Last Chance Pipes & Cigars

 An additional consideration is nicotine content.
 If you’re new to smoking - starting with a high nicotine content tobacco can lead to nausea.

-Finally…..If you’re looking for a specific recommendation then we thorough recommend Peterson’s early morning pipe.
+Finally…..If you’re looking for a specific recommendation then we thoroughly recommend Peterson’s early morning pipe.
 It’s a former Dunhill recipe and it’s rather lovely.

 If you’re starting out, here’s a handy equipment list: